 Now, Iranian press reports have quoted senior Iranian defense officials describing the cash as a ransom payment.

-U.S. European officials wouldn't disclose exactly when the plane carrying the 400 million dollars landed in Iran, but a report by the Iranian news agency, close to the revolutionary guard.
+U.S. European officials wouldn't disclose exactly when the plane carrying the $400 million landed in Iran, but a report by the Iranian news agency, close to the Revolutionary Guard, well, they've now spoken out about it.

-Revolutionary guard commanders boasted at the time that the Americans had succumbed to Iranian pressure.
+Revolutionary Guard commanders boasted at the time that the Americans had succumbed to Iranian pressure.

-Quote, taking this much money back was in return for the release of the American spies, said General Mohammed Reysa Nagati, who's the commander of one of their one of their missile, I guess, places there, whatever.
+Quote, taking this much money back was in return for the release of the American spies, said General Mohammed Reisa Negati.

 By the way, let's play some of this that actually confirms what I'm saying here.